Speak with a safari expert

 Africa Geographic Travel

 Regular visitors to the park naturally develop a preference for certain waterholes, and each has something unique to recommend it – whether it is the surrounding scenery, positioning for the best morning or afternoon light, or even the repeated visits of a ‘resident’ leopard.
 It goes without saying that a good lens (and a familiarity with camera settings) will do wonders to enhance the experience.
-Still, it’s always important to remember to set the camera aside for a brief period, to soak up the atmosphere.
-It is also well worth investigating the etymology of the waterhole names, which provide a fascinating insight into the area’s history.
-For example, Natukanaoka Pan translates roughly as “you need to take long strides to walk here”, or Gobaub which comes from the Hai//om word for a loincloth, supposedly after a man who lost his while beating a hasty retreat from an angry elephant.
+Still, it’s always important to set the camera aside for a brief period to soak up the atmosphere.
+It is also well worth investigating the etymology of the waterhole names, which offer fascinating insights into the area’s history.
+For example, Natukanaoka Pan translates roughly as “you need to take long strides to walk here”, or Gobaub, which comes from the Hai//om word for a loincloth, supposedly after a man who lost his while beating a hasty retreat from an angry elephant.

 Giant ghosts